-These email campaigns produced little response, with no leads worth following.
+My email campaigns produced little response, with no leads worth following.
 I abandoned additional attempts regarding the business in 2004.

-My company also funded and operated two small copy&printing shops, strategically located at a student dormitory and a prime location in a small town.
+I founded and operated two small copy&printing shops, strategically located at a student dormitory and a prime location in a small town.

-Further "SW development business" grew thanks to contacts and referrals gained via sale of the "MIK Agenda" program.
+Further "SW development business" grew thanks to contacts and referrals gained via the sale of the "MIK Agenda" program.

 I developed and installed some 40 small and mid-sized applications.
-Applications "MIK Agenda", "Magazine Authors compensations", and "Leasing Company agenda" were customized and installed to multiple customers.
+Applications "MIK Agenda", "Magazine Authors compensations", and "The Leasing Company agenda" were customized and installed to multiple customers.

 Although the perceived size and advancedness of the whole business, core business activity (SW development, partially HW sale) was a one-man shop.
 Those accomplishments were possible thanks to the help or assistance of additional people and partnerships with other businesses.